photo/openphoto-python/README.markdown

     from openphoto import OpenPhoto
-    client = OpenPhoto(host, consumerKey, consumerSecret, token, tokenSecret) photos = client.photos_list()
+    client = OpenPhoto(host, consumerKey, consumerSecret, token, tokenSecret) photos = client.photos.list()
     photos[0].update(tags=["tag1", "tag2"])
     print photos[0].tags

+The OpenPhoto Python class hierarchy mirrors the [OpenPhoto API](http://theopenphotoproject.org/documentation) endpoint layout.
+For example, the calls in the example above use the following API endpoints:

+* client.photos.list() -> /photos/list.json
+* photos[0].update() -> /photo/&lt;id&gt;/update.json

 ----------------------------------------

 <a name="cli"></a>
 ### Using from the command line

-You'll then want to export your secrets to the environment.
+When using the command line tools, you'll want to export your secrets to the environment.
 We suggest putting them in a file and sourcing it prior to running `openphoto` commands.
 <a href="#credentials">Click here for instructions on getting credentials</a>.